Skip to Content

 Whichever oven you use, always use a pair of oven mitts when you place and remove the cakes from the oven for your safety.

 The temperatures and times for baking butter cake can vary from oven to oven.
 The temperatures mentioned in the recipe are only a rough guide.
+This variation is due to the size and position of the elements of the oven, which affect the time and temperature required.

-For instance, I am using a gas oven with two rows of straight burners.
-One is on top, and the other one at the bottom runs from left to right across the center.
-I have a small electric oven with a U-shape upper and lower elements.
-The cakes baked in these ovens turn out to be different in color and volume with identical time and temperature settings.
+For instance, I use a gas oven with two rows of straight burners.
+One is on top, and the other at the bottom runs from left to right across the center.
+Besides, I have a small electric oven with U-shaped upper and lower elements.
+The cakes baked in these ovens vary in color and volume with identical time and temperature settings.
+The difference is due to heat distribution having more time to distribute evenly in the larger oven before reaching the cake surface.
+On the contrary, heat elements for the smaller oven are closer to the cake; hence, the temperature variation at different oven parts can be quite significant.

 The best way is to check the color of the cake visually when it comes to deciding the doneness of the cake.

-I only use the oven that I am familiar with, especially when I want to bake cakes for important occasions.
+2. I only use the oven that I am familiar with, especially when I want to bake cakes for important occasions.

-If you bake more than one cake, do not let the pans touch each other in the oven.
-Leave at least 3 cm in between to enable proper air circulation to ensure the cakes rise evenly.
+3. If you bake more than one cake, do not let the pans touch each other in the oven.
+Leave at least 3 cm between to enable proper air circulation to ensure the cakes rise evenly.

 2. Use only your trusted oven.